eewash/blog/content/mathematics/quant.md

 List all the definable reals (for your choice of countable langauge) and run a diagonalization argument.
 The real you "specify" by this procedure isn't definable.
 It's no more specifiable than the function enumerating the definable reals.
 It seems as though we get a specification "for free" by running a diagonalization, but really, we've helped ourselves to the specification at the very beginning of the argument.

 So in order to argue that, via the diagonalization argument, we get a specification of a new real number, we would first need a specification of the function enumerating the reals we want to run a diagonalization on.
 Just as I haven't named anything when I make my proclamation about Fred being a blue book on the table (since there are two possible options), I haven't specified a real number until I specify which enumeration of the definable/countable reals I want (since there are uncountably many bijections \\(f: \mathbb{N} \to \mathbb{N}\\), there are uncountably many options).

-In the next post, I'll talk more about how this applies to objectual and substitutional quantification.
+If Hugly and Sayward are willing to say that freely adjoining a new constant to the language does not count as naming, they should say the same thing about their "specifiable-by-diagonalization" scheme.